Erratika/Employee-CSV/README.md

 ### Multithreading

 In this program, persisiting employee records to the database was also accomplished using a multithreading approach.
 A class was created known as ```CustomThreadFactory.java``` to produce threads to execute this task.
 This class was named as such to avoid a naming conflict with the built in ```ThreadFactory``` interface.
+The class has a method inside it known as ```customThreadFactory()``` which takes a List of Employees (```List<Employee> employeeList>```) and the Number of threads (```int threadCount```) as inputs and returns an array of Threads, where each thread is assigned the task of adding a batch or array of employees to the database.

 ### Lambdas